aalekseev/talks/proposals/drafts/2020-testing-architecture-complex-applications.md

 ## BIO

 I am a fullstack developer at Thorgate - a digital agency focused on helping industry companies automate internal processes.
-I am passionate about testing and making writing tests efiicient and part of the daily routine.